 Develop Products: I will launch my book in the next week and share with you more details for those interested in doing something else with their lives.
 The book has been a two year process and has gone through over 30 revisions to make it as high quality as possible.
 I strongly believe the book will help everybody who is disgruntled with their jobs or simply looking to do something else.
 Unless you plan to work till death, there will be a backstop!
 I plan to write a series of books in different styles that promise to be edgy, helpful, and entertaining.

-Update: I published How To Engineer Your Layoff: Make A Small Fortune By Saying Good-bye in mid 2012.
-The book has gone on to generate over $1,000 a month in passive income as more people look to find ways to negotiate a severance and leave a job they do not enjoy.
-For 2015, I’m finishing up another book that will be 170 pages long consisting of the best articles on FS.
-All proceeds after costs will go to charity.
+How To Negotiate A Severance eBook: I published How To Engineer Your Layoff: Make A Small Fortune By Saying Good-bye in mid 2012 and came out with a revamped version that is 50% larger (150 pages) in 4Q2015 to include new strategies and success stories.
+The book has gone on to generate over $1,500 a month in passive income as more people look to find ways to negotiate a severance and leave a job they do not enjoy.

 Financial Samurai: Due to my increased time I will increase the posting frequency by 30%-50%.
 I plan to work with more personal finance clients, roll out new consulting services, build valuable content around my book, and be a little bit more open about my personal finances now that I’m no longer under Big Brother’s watch.
 Perhaps I’ll finally redesign the site after so many years.
 I will look into some commercial aspects of blogging as well given this will be my main source of income.
 I’m looking forward to steering this ship in a slightly new direction by providing insights into entrepreneurship, financial self-sustainability, early retirement, and travel.

-Update: Site was redesigned in January 2014, the site has grown to about one million pageviews a month, and content product has increased by 30-50% a week.
+Update: Site was redesigned in January 2014, the site has grown to about one million pageviews a month, and content product has increased by 30-50% a week as of 4Q2015.